This chapter contains the following sections:

 Having such configuration abilities for the Web Service test type prevents Oracle Enterprise Manager from reporting an incorrect status of the test and service.

-Beginning with Fusion Middleware Plug-in Release 13.3, administrators are able to discover and centrally manage their Oracle Identity Management version 12.2.x deployments.
-The following components are supported in Enterprise Manager 13.3 for IDM 12.2.x: OIM, OUD, DIP, and OID.
-The existing management features continue to be supported with Oracle Identity Management version 12.2.x, including:
+Beginning with Fusion Middleware Plug-in 13.3, administrators are able to discover and centrally manage their Oracle Identity Management version 12.2.x deployments.
+The following components are supported in Enterprise Manager 13.3 for Identity Management 12.2.x

 Performance monitoring and diagnostics